dagnelies/pysos/README.md

 - it's fast (much faster than `shelve` on windows, but slightly slower than native `dbms` on linux)
 - it's unbuffered by design: when the function returns, you are sure it has been written on disk
 - it's safe: even if the machine crashes in the middle of a big write, data will not be corrupted
+- it is platform independent, unlike `shelve` which relies on an underlying `dbm` implementation, which may vary from system to system

 Usage
 -----